Iran nuclear deal: 2025

 In February 2025, Khamenei criticized the JCPOA, saying the Iranian team had been too generous and the U.S. had failed to uphold its commitments and ultimately withdrew from the deal.
 He said the JCPOA left a constant threat hanging over Iran (the snapback mechanism).
 He concluded that negotiating with such a government "is neither wise, nor intelligent, nor honorable".

 In September 2025, the UN security council rejected a resolution by China and Russia to delay "snapback sanctions" triggered by France, the UK, and Germany.
 European powers still adhere to agreements set forth by the JCPOA, and demand direct negotiations between Iran and the U.S. At the same time, Iran has welcomed IAEA inspectors to control the remaining undamaged nuclear sites.
 Iran has called the snapback sanctions "procedurally flawed" because they rely on terms of the 2015 agreement long abandoned by the U.S. Russia called the reimposition of sanctions "clumsy blackmail" and dismissed it as "null and void".

 Also in September 2025, Iran signed a $25 billion agreement with Russia to build four nuclear power reactors in Sirik, Iran.
 The Generation III reactors are expected to produce 5 GW of electricity.
 Iran, which suffers power shortages at times of high demand, currently has one operating nuclear power plant, in Bushehr.
 Also built by Russia, it has a capacity of 1 GW.
 On 28 September, UN sanctions were officially reimposed on Iran.

-Iran-Israel war
+On 10 September 2025, Grossi reached a confidential agreement with Araghchi in Cairo on practical steps to restore safeguards implementation.
+In November 2025, Araghchi said Iran was no longer enriching uranium.
+On 30 November 2025 the IAEA Board of Governors adopted a resolution asking the Director General to report on implementation of the UN Security Council resolutions that were reimposed by the snapback, and said that "Iran must ... provide the agency without delay with precise information on nuclear material accountancy and safeguarded nuclear facilities in Iran, and grant the agency all access it requires to verify this information."
+Iran responded by declaring the Cairo agreement null and void.
+In December 2025, Grossi told an Austrian newspaper that IAEA inspectors remained in Iran but were unable to access damaged facilities in Natanz, Isfahan, and Fordo.

+On 28 September 2025, UN sanctions were officially reimposed on Iran.
+China and Russia rejected snapback sanctions.

+Twelve-Day War and its aftermath

+Up to 12 June 2025, the IAEA estimated that Iran stockpiled the following amounts of enriched uranium: